emanuelefavero/facebook-mern/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-NOTE: The server will also serve the build folder on [http://localhost:4000](http://localhost:4000) if you want to test the production build.
+NOTE: The server will also serve the build folder on [http://localhost:4000](http://localhost:4000) if you set the `NODE_ENV` variable to `production`.

 ## Useful links